 This is a party which never conserves anything.
 Its history has been that it demurs to each aggression of the progressive party, and aims to save its credit by a respectable amount of growling, but always acquiesces at last in the innovation.
 What was the resisted novelty of yesterday is today one of the accepted principles of conservatism; it is now conservative only in affecting to resist the next innovation, which will tomorrow be forced upon its timidity and will be succeeded by some third revolution; to be denounced and then adopted in its turn.
 American conservatism is merely the shadow that follows Radicalism as it moves forward towards perdition.
 It remains behind it, but never retards it, and always advances near its leader.

-This is because the Right shares the same basic egalitarian and universalist principles as the Left.
-But Rightists are just slower to embrace the ultimate consequences of these principles, because the Right is also the party of the bourgeoisie, who regard a long and comfortable life as the highest good.
-The bourgeois conservatives have “got theirs” and are thus morally complacent and fearful of the radical changes required by the next phase of equality’s triumphant march through the world.
+This is because the mainstream Right shares the same basic egalitarian and universalist principles as the Left.
+But Rightists are just slower to embrace the ultimate consequences of these principles, because the Right is also the party of the bourgeoise, who regard a long and comfortable life as the highest good.
+Bourgeois conservatives have “got theirs” and are thus morally complacent and fearful of the radical changes required by the next phase of equality’s triumphant march through the world.

 But the same bourgeois value system that leads to moral complacency also leads to cowardice and compromise.
 So, over time, the superior moral commitment of the Left, combined with the Right’s own latent Leftist premises, ensure continued Leftward drift.
 Because the Right shares the Left’s principles, the Left has a systematic long-term advantage over the Right.
 Every Rightist’s moral convictions are a Leftist fifth column, occupying the highest seats of his government, ending every siege with surrender.

 - Political Universalism: We reject the idea that every human being can be part of a single political community.
 Political universalism is the root of multiculturalism and multiracialism as well as cultural assimilationist, miscegenationist, and civic nationalist ideas.
 We reject multiculturalism and multiracialism because they lead to alienation and conflict.
-We reject cultural assimilationism, miscegenation, and civic nationalism because they acknowledge the problems with diversity in one system, but either try to destroy racial and cultural diversity to make the system work—or paper it over with manufactured creedal nationalist pieties.
+We reject cultural assimilationism, miscegenation, and civic nationalism because, although they acknowledge the problems of diversity within the same system, they either try to destroy racial and cultural diversity to make the system work, or they try to paper diversity over with manufactured creedal nationalist pieties.
 We want to preserve the full diversity of races and cultures by giving them their own homelands.
 We think immigration and “naturalization” should be restricted to small numbers of people who are genetically and culturally similar to their destination societies.

 - The Taboo Against “Racism”: We reject the idea that racial and ethnic identity, solidarity, pride, and preferences are immoral for white people (and only white people).
 White identity politics is inevitable, necessary, and moral.